KilledByAPixel/LittleJS/examples/breakoutTutorial/README.md

 As you can see, the wall objects are still present even though they are now invisible.

-You can use this debug display along with your browsers built in debuging panel which can be opened by pressing F12 in most browsers.

 ## Respawn the Ball

 We should respawn the ball when it goes below the screen so players can keep playing.